Frequently Asked Questions

-Financial aid is funding intended to help students pay for their college education, including: tuition and fees, room and board, books and supplies, and other education-related expenses.
+Financial aid is funding intended to help students pay for their college education, including: tuition and fees, housing & food, books and supplies, and other education-related expenses.
 Various types of financial aid are available, so please review our options listed in the paying for school section.

 Financial aid is intended to cover the cost of tuition, fees, books, etc., but only the tuition is paid directly to the university.
 Any funds that remain after tuition is paid are credited back to you in the form of a "financial aid credit balance refund", based on your credit balance selection.
 You are responsible for paying for fees when they are due (at course registration, for graduation, etc.), however, you can use your financial aid credit balance refund money to help cover the money you spent on fees.